w3f/polkadot-wiki/docs/learn/learn-vault-guides.md

 `cat sign_me_load_metadata_statemineV9370 | subkey sign --suri "YOUR SEED PHRASE"`

 where `"YOUR SEED PHRASE"` is the seed phrase of the account you used to sign the chain specification.
-Running the code above will return the signature below:
+Running the code above will return a signature similar to that below:

 `0xde1ad7aeb252acb3cf42a522dcc8dc3f317a49be2ed636836dd6df8f7e47135f2c712480055822eba87e9ea5ac7d3bba96045992ae795856fdf4eea09a411f85`